 - Stool test to check for small amounts of blood in the stools, which may be a sign of bleeding in the stomach

 Treatment depends on what is causing the problem.
-Some of the causes will disappear over time.
+Some of the causes will go away over time.

 You may need to stop taking aspirin, ibuprofen, naproxen, or other medicines that may be causing gastritis.
-Always talk to your doctor before stopping any medicine.
+Always talk to your health care provider before stopping any medicine.

 You may use other over-the-counter and prescription drugs that decrease the amount of acid in the stomach, such as:

 - H2 antagonists: famotidine (Pepsid), cimetidine (Tagamet), ranitidine (Zantac), and nizatidine (Axid)

 - Proton pump inhibitors (PPIs): omeprazole (Prilosec), esomeprazole (Nexium), iansoprazole (Prevacid), rabeprazole (AcipHex), and pantoprazole (Protonix)